COLORS IN MEDITATION

 Color Meditation

-by Dahlia Orlev
+Based on meditation by Dahlia Orlev

 1) Keter: Crown.
 It is our Spirit as the Or Makif or surrounding Light, the potential above you and beyond you.
-It is the color of blinding invisible white and is like a crown above our head.
+It is the color of blinding white and is like a crown above our head.
 It is the Malach that knows your unique soul's mission but hides it from you so that you will have free choice.
 It is the Daat Elyon that comes from the Or Ein Sof.
 Essence of Keter: Unconscious unity of Faith - Emuna (essence of soul in God's essence).
 Inner Keter: Unconscious source of Delight -Taanug or transcendent soul rooted in delight.
 Outer Keter is Unconscious transcendent of Will – Ratzon or transcendent soul expresses through Will.

 What do I really want to do in my life?
 This is the gateway to the highest transcendent and infinite consciousness – the Superconscious Transcendent Self

-2) Chochmah: Wisdom- flash of insight and the power of Devekut and Divine and inner wisdom.
-It is the color that includes all colors and is our right brain and right side of our brain.
+and is our right brain and right side of our brain.
 It is presence - to be in the here and now in Selflessness.
 Chochma is the Superconscious Experience of infinite love and bliss and inner peace.
 It is the transcendent expanded consciousness to reveal our innate connection to the unity and goodness of all things.
 We transcend our Lower Self and is our first experience of our Divine Self which is beyond time and space.
 It is being in the Holy Present - in the Holy Now.
 It is Divine Consciousness.
 It is a holistic integrated way and receives and see the whole picture like a flash of lightening.
 Conscious illumination inspires self - nullification.

 Do I use my intuition as a guide?
 Chochma are also the eyes in Kabbalah.
 Do I open my eyes to perceive the Infinite Light and unity of all things and people?

-3) Bina: Understanding.
-It is the green color and is our left brain and left side of head.
+and is our left brain and left side of head.
 Bina is the analytical and logical part of our intellect which is dualistic in nature.
 The word Bina itself comes from the Hebrew word for Between or Bein or comparing one thing from another.
 There are emotional and intellectual types of mind.
 In Bina we see the details and parts of everything rather than the whole picture.
 By this we have objective clarity rather than subjective distortion.
 Our rational mind examines what is right and true.

 What are the Divine messages that I have to understand today?